Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/_index.md

 ---
 title: "Transfer CFT command guide and syntax "
 linkTitle: "Command guide and parameters"
 weight: 120
----This topic provides a useful list of {{< TransferCFT/axwayvariablesComponentShortName  >}} commands, syntax, and parameters.
+--- This topic provides a useful list of {{< TransferCFT/axwayvariablesComponentShortName  >}} commands,
+syntax, and parameters.
 For a more detailed description of the Transfer CFT commands, refer to the link displayed below each command syntax.